 3. Lack Of Health-Supporting Ingredients

-Most soda has no redeeming nutritional qualities, and that’s another reason why it’s so cheap.
+Most soda has no redeeming nutritional qualities, which is another reason why it’s so cheap.
 By contrast, OLIPOP is a new kind of soda that can actually support your health goals.
-And we do that by adding ingredients to our sparkling tonic that have been clinically shown to benefit your health.
+We do that by adding ingredients to our delicious sodas that research indicates benefit your health.

 Ingredients in OLIPOP vs Regular Soda